Zondax/ledger-oasis/docs/APDUSPEC.md

 | P2    | byte (1) | ----                   | not used  |
 | L     | byte (1) | Bytes in payload       | (depends) |

-The first packet/chunk includes: derivation path
+The first packet/chunk includes only the derivation path

-All other packets/chunks contain data chunks as described below
+All other packets/chunks should contain message to sign

 *First Packet*